read-excel-fileRead .xlsx files in a web browser or in Node.js.

 required: boolean

-undefined or null), the object itself will be null too.
+undefined or null), the nested object will be replaced with null.

 types: